MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Challenges

-* Create a different view of Buildings (changing filtering options and fields).
-You will need to select **Browse** from the Portal studio to see the changes.
+* Create a different view of Buildings that just displays the Building Name.
+You will need to select **Browse website** from the Portal studio to see the changes.
-* In the Portal studio, select the Source Code Editor icon `</>` to view the page source.
-If you are comfortable with HTML, make some modifications and view the results.
 * On the toolbelt, click on the **Themes** icon and edit the CSS of your custom theme.
 * Create a page with the **Form** component and modify a **List** component to add or edit Common Data Service records with the form.
 * Enable **Entity Permissions** in a **List** component **Settings**, what happens to the data?
+* In the Portal studio, select the Source Code Editor icon `</>` to view the page source.
+If you are comfortable with HTML, make some modifications and view the results.